harshit-singhania/fastapi-social-media-api/notes.md

 1. in a traditional application we need to tie the post and the user who created the post which allows to assosciate the user and his post together.
 2. for this we specify a foreign key (user_id) into the posts table.

+## DATABASE MIGRATION TOOL

+1. a limitation of sqlalchemy is that it will only create a table if it sees that a table with the same name does not already exist
+2. if we make changes to the columns of a table or add a foreign key to it or anything, sqlalchemy will not do anything to the table because it already exists.
+3. to overcome this limitation we use different database migration tools.
+4. we use alembic for this purpose.

+### ALEMBIC

+1. allows us to incrementally track changes to the database schema and rollback changes to any point in time